-Over 5,000 students from across the metro-area celebrated the works of Shakespeare at the Denver Public Schools 33rd annual DPS Shakespeare Festival at the Denver Performing Arts Complex on April 28, 2017.
+More than 5,000 students from across the metro-area celebrated the works of Shakespeare at the DPS Shakespeare Festival at the Denver Performing Arts Complex on April 27, 2018.

-The DPS Shakespeare Festival is the oldest and largest student Shakespeare festival in the country, and perhaps the world, and includes thousands of students and teachers from schools all across the region.
+The DPS Shakespeare Festival is the oldest and largest student Shakespeare festival in the country.

 “Simply studying Shakespeare in the classroom is in it of itself a rich lesson in literature, culture, language and politics.
 And having the opportunity to stage or act in a production of Shakespeare’s works at a world-class venue like DCPA takes those lessons a step further, giving students a chance to experience the thrill and personal rewards of creative expression, which is such a critical part of a well-rounded education.” – DPS Superintendent, Tom Boasberg